textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 # **GetListContactsIds**
 > GetListContactsIdsResponse GetListContactsIds(ctx, id)
-Get all contacts IDs in a list
+Get all contact IDs in a list